aws.glue.Job

 timeout: Optional[int] = None,

-func NewJob(ctx *Context, name string, args JobArgs, opts ...ResourceOption) (*Job, error)
+worker_type: Optional[str] = None)func NewJob(ctx *Context, name string, args JobArgs, opts ...ResourceOption) (*Job, error)public Job(string name, JobArgs args, CustomResourceOptions? opts = null)type: aws:glue:Job

 properties: # The arguments to resource properties.